cfsghost/fulfill/README.md

 You probably have thousands of ideas, but lack of time for realizing all of them.
 The big problem is, Infrastructure will surely takes a lot of time and energy, it turns out you can't focus on the most important thing during development.

 Fulfill is a web service template, based on Node.js, frex.js and Semantic UI.
-It has done most of infrastructure things what web service should have, developer can realize own online service efficiently with ready-made framework.
+It has done already most of infrastructure things what web service should have.
+With ready-made framework developer can realize own online service efficiently.

 Technologies
 -